Cybersecurity Maturity Model Certification: History

+On July 13, 2026, the Pentagon temporarily paused CMMC Phase 2 from going into effect, claiming the current process had become too bureaucratic and burdensome on defense companies A CMMC Reform Task Force is expected to conduct a review of the entire program and submit a report of its findings and recommendations.

 Criticism

+CMMC often requires third party assessment if a contractor handles Controlled Unclassified Information (CUI).
+The $768bn Defense industry—3.2% of the gross domestic product of the United States of America in 2020—will be impacted by deployment of CMMC.

 Industry professionals have voiced significant concern over the lack of centralized official communications and the accelerated timeline for roll-out.
-The sheer number of companies affected in the Defense industrial base create a level of volume for the still-not-yet accredited CMMC Third Party Assessment Organizations (C3PAOs) that would appear to be unrealistic by the proposed deadlines and has been discussed heavily on LinkedIn.
-Arrington has responded by asserting that reciprocity with existing certification programs such as FedRAMP and FIPS 140 will remove duplicative work and keep the work level minimal for companies already in compliance.
+The sheer number of companies affected in the defense industrial base create a level of volume for the still-not-yet accredited CMMC Third Party Assessment Organizations (C3PAOs) that would appear to be unrealistic by the proposed deadlines and has been discussed heavily on LinkedIn.
+Katie Arrington (then Defense Department chief information security officer for acquisition) has responded by asserting that reciprocity with existing certification programs such as FedRAMP and FIPS 140 will remove duplicative work and keep the work level minimal for companies already in compliance.

 CMMC Accreditation Body Chairman Ty Schieber left the board, along with Mark Berman, communications director, amidst an apparently unsanctioned 'Pay to Play' sponsorship program being published to the CMMC-AB website.
 Karlton Johnson stepped into the Chair role.